jorgeavilacartes/PandasFast/README.md

 # PandasFast
-Faster computation of apply and progress_apply functions of pandas using concurrent library.
+Faster computation of `apply` and `progress_apply` functions from pandas, using concurrent library.
 Parallel computation using Threads.

 ___
 ___